uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

   patch

-- System detail: a warning icon and a message, that the system has a retracted patch installed
+- System detail: a warning icon and a message, that the system has a retracted patch (or its clone) installed

-- System list: a warning icon in the list, if the system has a retracted patch installed
+- System list: a warning icon in the list, if the system has a retracted patch (or its clone)  installed

-- Allow uninstalling a retracted patch (downgrade)
+Q: evaluate query complexity of underlying queries

 # Drawbacks
 [drawbacks]: #drawbacks